DiegoFleitas/dmca-redirect/README.md

    cd dmca-redirect
    ```

-2. Load the extension in Firefox:
+2. Zip & load the extension in Firefox:
    - Type `about:debugging` in the Firefox address bar and press Enter.
    - Click "This Firefox" > "Load Temporary Add-on" and select any file in the `DMCA-Redirect` directory.